Haenyeo means ” Women of the sea ” in Korean and they are located in Jeju Island.

 Essentially, I had few more experiences in print in Europe and in Singapore with a local company, AVS Printing Pte Ltd.

-For my documentary subject on the Haenyeo, I travelled three times in Jeju Island in May, October 2016 and back in May in 2017.
+For my documentary subject on the Haenyeo, I traveled three times in Jeju Island in May, October 2016 and back in May in 2017.
 I had a complete photography work and a large number of images about this amazing women which made it tough to make a selection of the images that I will print.

 I only require 12 strong images to print and exhibit at at The Fullerton Hotel.